vita-epfl/monoloco/README.md

 The above gif has been obtained running on a Macbook the command:

-`python src/main.py predict --webcam --scale 0.2 --output_types combined --z_max 10 --checkpoint resnet50`
+`python3 -m monoloco.run predict --webcam --scale 0.2 --output_types combined --z_max 10 --checkpoint resnet50`

 # Preprocess